Computer Support Technician

 You will be invited to an interview – this is to make sure that you’ve made the right choice!

-Through a combination of practical and theoretical learning, you will gain experience of computer maintenance, hardware and software system management, and network management.
-You will learn about programming systems and ICT security.
-This course encourages you to develop problem solving, communications and team working skills, and opens career pathways in a wide range of ICT and network management industries.
+Combining practical and theoretical learning, you will gain hands-on experience in computer maintenance, hardware and software management, and network administration.
+You will also study programming systems and ICT security.
+This course encourages the development of problem-solving, communication, and teamwork skills, opening doors to careers in a diverse range of ICT and network management fields.

 What Makes This Course Special